Pavan8374/task-management/README.md

 ---

-You can check the video recording in assets folder.
+## You can check out the video recording in the assets folder.

 **For any questions or further clarification, feel free to reach out!**